clayshek/Pi-Data-WebApp/readme.md

 PHP web application developed with <a href="https://laravel.com/docs">Laravel</a> framework (v5.4) for receiving data from a Raspberry Pi via an API, and displaying that data via a web front-end.
 In production WIP running on Heroku app engine at http://pidatawebapp.herokuapp.com/.
+See <a href="http://pidatawebapp.herokuapp.com/about">
+About </a>page for more info.

 ## How to Install